 An Early Start To Watch The Sunrise

 My 6 AM alarm call reminded me of our final activity; climbing the dunes once more to watch the sunrise.
-Stumbling out of the tent at what felt like the middle of the night, I drowsily contemplated returning to the refuge of my warm bed.
-However, determination took hold of me and blurry-eyed, I climbed up the dunes with only the guidance of the shadows ahead.
+Stumbling out of the tent in what felt like the middle of the night, I drowsily contemplated returning to the refuge of my warm bed.
+However, determination took hold of me, and blurry-eyed, I climbed up the dunes with only the guidance of the shadows ahead.
 And it was all worth it.
-As the sun rose, the dark sky transformed into watercolour layers of pink, yellow and blue, and black silhouettes morphed into coloured dunes, doused in the colours of the morning.
+As the sun rose, the dark sky transformed into watercolour layers of pink, yellow, blue, and black silhouettes morphed into coloured dunes, doused in the colours of the morning.

 So, What Did I Learn From The Experience?

 It is safe to say that leaving the Sahara, we all felt slightly different from when we had arrived.
 Humbled by the simple lifestyle of the Berbers, I learnt that nature has a power much stronger than the material goods I rely on at home.
 Despite lacking most of the things I treasure in my daily life—technology, social media, and shops—the desert remains one of my favourite places on earth.